 This is a guest post by Vlado Prosenik from Efekto Pro.
 Efekto Pro are our consultancy partner in Slovenia.
-They help customers make purchase more efficient.
+They help customers make purchases more efficient.
 You can read the original article here

 Competition works!
 But only if customers want it.